kimtth/aosa_pdf/README.md

 # The Architecture of Open Source Applications
-The original files came from below. not me. :) i hope these to help.
+The original files came from belows. not me. :) i hope these to help.
 <dl>
 <dt>The Architecture of Open Source Applications</dt>